 Now that the red shirt protests have come to an end (or paused?) ((The demonstrations seem to be over for now, that is.
 The red shirts say they’ll be back on Sat., March 27.)), here’s the question: What now?

 Here are a few observations and questions, many of which I expect to re-visit in subsequent posts:

-The reds shirts gained some credibility because the protests were peaceful.
+The reds shirts gained some credibility because the protests were peaceful. ((Note: there have been several mysterious grenade attacks at various locations in Bangkok of late.
+The Bangkok Post has the latest here.
+It is unclear who is behind these attacks.
+Both the red shirts and government blame each another.))
 The violence that occurred in April, 2009 discredited the reds’ cause.
 And the Abhisit government dealt with the unrest successfully, boosting the PM’s stature.

 The police — many of whom, I understand, were from the north and northeast of Thailand, like many of the red shirts — showed restraint in allowing the protesters to perform their “blood protests” in an orderly manner.